thelsing/knx/README.md

 This projects provides a knx-device stack for arduino (ESP8266, ESP32, SAMD21, RP2040, STM32), CC1310 and linux. (more are quite easy to add)
 It implements most of System-B specification and can be configured with ETS.
-The necessary knxprod-files can be generated with my [CreateKnxProd](https://github.com/thelsing/CreateKnxProd) tool.
+The necessary knxprod-files can be generated with the [Kaenx-Creator](https://github.com/OpenKNX/Kaenx-Creator) tool.

 For ESP8266 and ESP32 [WifiManager](https://github.com/tzapu/WiFiManager) is used to configure wifi.